 PPMH's technologically advanced Simulation & Innovation Center is the leading provider of nurse training and development in Southwest Georgia.
 The Simulation & Innovation Center features a state-of-the-art skills lab and simulators for labor & delivery, NICU, pediatrics, medsurg, surgery, trauma and critical care.
 Students participate in full patient codes on life-like mannequins that respond to a variety of conditions.
-What nurses experience in the Simulation & Innovation Center will mirror what one would experience on the floor.
-In 2023, the Simulation & Innovation Center provided various training to 9,013 participants.
+What nurses experience in the Simulation & Innovation Center will mirror what one would experience on a nursing floor.
+In 2024, the Simulation & Innovation Center provided various training to 9,977 participants.